A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Continuous wavelet transforms

 \subsection{Geometric wavelet transforms}

 In this section we define a class of SPWT that are based on affine transformations of a window in $L^2(\RR^N)$, called geometric wavelet transforms.
 Geometric wavelet transforms are a special case of the class of wavelet transforms introduced in \cite{geometric}.
+We study geometric wavelet transforms for two reasons.
+First, the pull-back of phase space filters can be written explicitly via first order partial differential equations, and second, geometric wavelet transforms are ubiquitous in general wavelet transforms.

-In the following we analyze $L^2(\RR^N)$ functions, through their spatial domain and frequency domain representations $f$ and $\hf$ respectively.
+In the following we analyze $L^2(\RR^N)$ functions through their spatial domain and frequency domain representations $f$ and $\hf$ respectively.
 We treat points in the spatial domain as column vectors in $\RR^N$, and treat points in the frequency domain as row vectors in $\RR^N$.
 We do not distinguish between linear operators ${\bf A}\in {\cal GL}(\RR^N)$ and their matrix representations in the standard basis.
 For example, for time points $\bx\in\RR^N$ and frequency points $\bw\in\RR^N$, ${\bf A}\bx$ and $\bw {\bf A}$ are defined by matrix multiplication.

 \begin{definition} Let $H_1$ be a nested semi-direct product group of the subgroups $N_m$, $m=2,\ldots,M$, where each $N_m$ is a group direct product of physical quantities, as in Definition \ref{ass_voice2}.
 Consider a representation $\bD:H_1\rightarrow {\cal GL}(\RR^N)$.
 For $h_1=g_2\ldots g_M$, we denote the decomposition $\bD(h_1)^{-1}=\bD_M(g_M)^{-1}\ldots \bD_2(g_2)^{-1}$, where each ${\bf D}_m:N_m\rightarrow {\cal GL}(\RR^N)$ is a representations of the subgroup $N_m$.
 Denote the group $N_1=\{\RR^N,+\}$.
 Consider the group $G=\RR^N\rtimes H_1=N_1\rtimes H_1$, with group product defined in coordinates by